 Serving Suggestions

-To flavor a frosting like vanilla buttercream, cream cheese frosting, Swiss meringue Buttercream, White chocolate ganache, to flavor vanilla ice cream, in you coffee, milkshake, smoothies...
+- To flavor a frosting like vanilla buttercream, cream cheese frosting, Swiss meringue Buttercream, White chocolate ganache like this salted caramel ganache, a salted caramel Swiss buttercream, to flavor vanilla ice cream, in you coffee, milkshake, smoothies...

-Make a brown butter caramel sauce, by first following my recipe for homemade brown butter which will give a nutty caramel flavour.
+- Make a brown butter caramel sauce, by first following my recipe for homemade brown butter which will give a nutty caramel flavor.

 How long does it last?
-You can keep the salted caramel sauce recipe in a glass jar with an airtight lid for about 1 month both at room temperature or in the fridge.
+You can keep the salted caramel sauce recipe in a glass jar with an airtight container for about 1 month both at room temperature or in the fridge.

 >> In the refrigerator its texture will become firmer, you will have to warm it up a bit in the microwave before using it.